More quality games for Sky Sports customers

-After England's exit from the World Cup, James Riach considers Fabio Capello's position as manager.Back to story
+After England's exit from the World Cup, James Riach considers Fabio Capello's position.Back to story

 I never normally read all comments posted but today I did.
 So many good points made apart from the one by (Carrey James), listen mate it's not how you look that makes talented, it's what you can do with your talents!!
 Capello clearly has good credentials as a coach.
 I agree that the English game has suffered at the hands of foreign players.
 At club level football level you dont really notice the english football deficiencies bacause english and foreign players play as a team!
 But when you take English players in isolation as a national squad you will soon notice the difference and short-comings!
 This world cup squad never looked comfident at no time.
 There was no unity or cohesion either; and could someone please tell me what use is Heskey?!!!
 I've never seen such a waste of space!
 The only way I can see England ever winning the World Cup again, is if we produce more home grown players, reduce foreign input in the premere league and finally getting a head coach that understands football and can communicate that message effectively.